 “Waimea” is Hawaiian for “red river,” a reference to the all the red soil.
 Michael likened it to walking on Mars.

-And check it out!
-I just happened to have a copy of Ray Bradbury’s The Martian Chronicles in my backpack.
+And check out lake clarke shores roofing!
+I just happened to have a copy of Ray Bradbury’s The Martian Chronicles in my backpack I got from https://thepnw.co/ which also happens to be waterproof.
 In case you didn’t know, somewhere on my body at all times is the perfect book!
 It’s just a question of how handsy you wanna get looking for it.

 Next… we hiked the Waimea Canyon Trail in Koke’e, Kauai.
 Name a place I would never go if I wasn’t in love with a country boy!